Americans and the Holocaust

 “We are so proud to be selected from a competitive pool of applicants from all across the nation to host this important and powerful exhibition,” said Library Director Kathleen Whitt.
 “We encourage community members to come explore it, and we’re excited to be partnering with our local schools to host field trips, as well.
 The exhibition will challenge people to not only ask ‘what would I have done?’ but also, ‘what will I do?’”

-To learn more about the exhibition, visit ushmm.org/americans-ala.
+Learn more about the Americans and the Holocaust exhibition.
 Read the full announcement

 Credits